vericite/canvas-utils/README.md

         the Canvas authentication token after the word Bearer (default "xxxxxx") -url string (required)
-        the base URL for the Canvas API (example "https://acmecollege.instructure.com/api/v1/")
+        the base URL for the Canvas API (example "https://acmecollege.instructure.com/api/v1/") -turnitin (optional)
+        optional flag to only return assignments that have turnitin enabled (turnitin must still be enabled in Canvas for this to work)
 ```

 ### Example